Find Grad Schools

 125 Yearly Graduations

 Frontier Nursing University comes in at #17 on our list of the most popular colleges offering graduate certificates in health professions.
 Roughly 2,400 attend the school each year.
-During the 2020-2021 academic year, 125 people received their graduate certificate in health professions from Frontier Nursing University.
-Around 23% of these students were from an underrepresented racial-ethnic group, and 96% were women.
+During the most recent year for which we have data, 125 people received their graduate certificate in health professions from Frontier Nursing University.
+Of these students, 97% were women and 25% were members of underrepresented racial-ethnic groups.

 #18